oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Directory listing SHALL be enabled to support manual navigation.

-### 7.1.15 Requirement 15: ROLIE service document
+### 7.1.15 Requirement 15: ROLIE feed

 Resource-Oriented Lightweight Information Exchange (ROLIE) is a standard to ease discovery of security content.
 ROLIE is built on top of the Atom Publishing Format and Protocol, with specific requirements that support publishing security content.
-The ROLIE service document MUST be a JSON file that conforms with [RFC8322] and lists the ROLIE feed documents.

-**TODO: Provide Example**

-### 7.1.16 Requirement 16: ROLIE feed

 All CSAF documents with the same TLP level MUST be listed in a single ROLIE feed.
 At least one of the feeds

 * TLP:WHITE
 * TLP:GREEN